eugeneyuchunlin/Working-Shift-Scheduling/Note.md

     * add the Schedule object
         * object helps labor combine the days and last7
     * merge back to the schedule
+* 10/7
+    * fix ShowCombine in cLabor and add ShowSchedule function in  Schedule object